 Credit exposure consists of balance sheet items and off-balance-sheet items that carry credit risk.
 Most of the exposure derives from lending activities in the form of secured and unsecured loans.
 The Non-core business unit is not considered part of the Group's core activities and is stated separately.
-Unless otherwise stated, the credit risk sections below do not present the credit exposure of the Non-core business unit.
-Securities positions taken by the Group's trading and investment units also entail credit risk and are presented as credit exposure from trading and investment securities.
-One segment of credit risk concerns over-the-counter ("OTC") derivatives.
-This is presented as counterparty credit risk.
+Securities positions taken by the Group's trading and investment units also entail credit risk and are presented as credit exposure from trading and investment securities as well as derivatives and loans at the Group's trading units.

-The overall management of credit risk thus covers credit risk from direct lending activities, including repo transactions, counterparty risk on OTC derivatives and credit risk from securities positions.
+The overall management of credit risk thus covers credit risk from direct lending activities, counterparty credit risk on derivatives and loans at the Group's trading units and credit risk from securities positions.